kelvin-code9/CodeBadgerTech/Foundations/0x02-Html/0x00-Introduction/Readme.md

 * End tag - also called ***ending a tag ***. e.g </p>
 *

 we just covered the structure of a basic HTML page.
 Please memorize them.
-You will need it everytime you try to build a website
+You will need it everytime you try to build a website.
+Head to the assignment folder and attempt all (the bonus section is not a must but the rest are)